commonmark/cmark/README.md

     AFL_PATH=/path/to/afl_directory make afl

-Fuzzing with [libFuzzer] is also supported but, because libFuzzer is still under active development, may not work with your system-installed version of clang.
-Assuming LLVM has been built in `$HOME/src/llvm/build` the fuzzer can be run with:
+Fuzzing with [libFuzzer] is also supported.
+The fuzzer can be run with:

-    CC="$HOME/src/llvm/build/bin/clang" LIB_FUZZER_PATH="$HOME/src/llvm/lib/Fuzzer/libFuzzer.a" make libFuzzer
+    make libFuzzer

 To make a release tarball and zip archive: